oxnz/oxnz.github.io/_posts/2016-03-21-mysql-primer-performance.md

 	* word searches in text
 	* searches on serveral columns

+#### Index Condition Pushdown Optimization

+* ICP is used for the range, ref, eq_ref and ref_or_null
+* ICP is used only for secondary indexes for InnoDB tables
+* The goal of ICP is to reduce the number of full-record reads and thereby reduce IO operations
+* For InnoDB clusted indexes, the complete record is already read into the InnoDB buffer, Using ICP in this case does not reduce IO
+* The ICP optimization is not supported with secondary indexes created on generated virtual columns

 ### InnoDB-Specific Optimization

 InnoDB uses clustered index, so the length of PRIMARY KEY is extremely important